President Jokowi and the First Lady arrive in Hanover, Germany - ExBulletin

 President Jokowi and the First Lady arrive in Hanover, Germany

-Indonesian President Joko Widodo (Jokowi) and First Lady Iriana Joko Widodo arrived at Hanover Airport, Hanover, Germany, Saturday (15/4/2023), at approximately 8:25 p.m. local time, to attend the manufacturing industry exhibition Hannover Messe 2023, and a bilateral meeting with German Chancellor Olaf Scholz.
-(ANTARA/HO-Presidential Secretariat Press Office/Muchlis Jr)

-Elshinta.com – Indonesian President Joko Widodo (Jokowi) and First Lady Iriana Joko Widodo arrived at Hannover Airport, Hannover, Germany, on Saturday at around 8:25 p.m. local time to attend the Hannover Messe 2023 manufacturing industry exhibition and a bilateral meeting with German Chancellor Olaf Scholz.
+Jakarta: President Joko Widodo (Jokowi) and First Lady Iriana Joko Widodo arrived at Hannover Airport, Hannover, Germany on Saturday, April 15, 2023 at approximately 8:25 p.m. local time to attend the industry exhibition factory Hannover Messe 2023 and a bilateral meeting with the German Chancellor.
+Olaf Scholz.

-President Jokowi arrived at Hanover airport after traveling for about 15 hours on the Garuda Indonesia GIA-1 plane, according to an official statement from the presidential secretariat received in Jakarta on Sunday morning.
+President Jokowi arrived at Hanover airport after traveling for about 15 hours on the Garuda Indonesia GIA-1 plane, according to an official statement from the presidential secretariat received in Jakarta on Sunday morning, April 16, 2023.

 After the plane came to a complete stop, Indonesian Ambassador to Germany Arif Havas Oegroseno appeared to board the plane to welcome the President and First Lady Iriana on board.
 Afterwards, German Foreign Ministry Protocol Director Daniela Vogl accompanied the President and First Lady Iriana to the stairs of the plane.